nronzel/xoracle/README.md

 You can build a docker image with the included Dockerfile yourself, and run the image in a container.

-While in the root of the project directory.
+While in the root of the project directory:

 Build the image:

 ```sh